Methodology

 The data is quality assured by the Department at both the categorisation and the aggregation stage.
 Where information is missing, or in cases where there is clearly an error, the Department contacts the local authority for clarification.

-The Department has been responsible for the production and publication of the statistics for four years now and data quality has improved since 29 June 2018 following the statutory duty coming into effect on local authorities to notify the Panel of serious incidents.
-Prior to this, notifications were made to Ofsted.
+The Department has been responsible for the production and publication of the statistics for over five years and data quality has improved since 29 June 2018 following the statutory duty coming into effect on local authorities to notify the Panel of serious incidents.
+Prior to this, notifications were made only to Ofsted.

 The Department in recent years has been working more closely with local authorities to increase awareness and familiarisation with the reporting system and to address data issues where necessary.
 For example, contacting local authorities where applicable to ensure categorical data is recorded accurately.

-The process of notifying serious incidents has now been running for a number of years, and local authorities are generally familiar with the requirements and content of the notification system.
+The process of notifying serious incidents has now been running for a number of years and local authorities are familiar with the notification system.
+The Department continues to make improvements to the system to improve data quality.

 Users should read all footnotes and caveats presented in this release to fully understand the practical applications and limitations of the data.